onflow/atree/README.md

 # Atree

 __Atree__ provides scalable arrays and scalable ordered maps.
-It segments, encodes, and stores data into relatively small payloads.
+It segments, encodes, and stores data into relatively small, relatively fixed-size segments of bytes (aka payloads, registers, or slabs).
+This enables blockchains to only hash and transmit modified segments instead of the entire array, map, or large element.

 Atree is used by [Cadence](https://github.com/onflow/cadence) in the [Flow](https://github.com/onflow/flow-go) blockchain.